microsoft/PowerToys/README.md

 **Highlights**

  - New feature: Desired State Configuration support, allowing the use of winget configure for PowerToys.
+Check the [DSC documentation](https://aka.ms/powertoys-docs-dsc-configure) for more information.
  - The Windows App SDK dependency was updated to 1.5.1, fixing many underlying UI issues.
  - WebP/WebM files support was added to Peek.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
  - Audio files support was added to Peek.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!